survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 [webpack-stats-plugin](https://www.npmjs.com/package/webpack-stats-plugin) is another option.
 It allows you to transform the data before outputting it.

-T> [bundle-duplicates-plugin](https://www.npmjs.com/package/bundle-duplicates-plugin) helps you to discover possible duplicate functions within your bundles
+T> [bundle-duplicates-plugin](https://www.npmjs.com/package/bundle-duplicates-plugin) helps you to discover possible duplicate functions within your bundles. [find-duplicate-dependencies](https://www.npmjs.com/package/find-duplicate-dependencies) achieves the same on a npm package level.

 ## Available Analysis Tools